Project case study

 Practicality over complexity

-The project favours a simple Django and Bootstrap approach rather than a complex architecture.
+The project favours a simple Django, Python and Bootstrap approach rather than a complex architecture.

-That keeps the tool easy to understand, quick to change and appropriate for its purpose.
+That keeps the tool understandable, maintainable and appropriate for its purpose.

-For a personal utility, simplicity is a strength.
+For a focused personal utility, simplicity is a strength.

 Realistic, not real

-The generated data is intended to be realistic enough for demonstration purposes.
-It is not intended to represent real customer data.
+The generated data is intended to be realistic enough for demonstration purposes, but it is not intended to represent real customer data.

 Different demos need different narratives.

-A rigid data generator would be less useful because product demos often need to be adapted for different audiences.
+A rigid data generator would be less useful because product demonstrations often need to be adapted for different audiences, workflows and product conversations.

-The Resource Generator therefore supports repeatability while still allowing the demo scenario to guide the final data.
+The Resource Generator therefore supports repeatability while still allowing the demo scenario to shape the final data.

 Current Status